Frankasaurus/frankasaurus.github.io/content/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/NPC's/Lady Vethrines.md

 ## Personality
 Vethrines is a composed character that is quickly fascinated by people dealing with posessions or curses.
 She is often ignored or feared by commoners due to her occupation sometimes requiring macabre rituals, which is also why she lives as a hermit, but is otherwise driven to help those in need for an honest fee.
 # Character information
 Vethrines is an Alchemist who specialises is small to medium curses, and aleviating their effects.
+While unable to cast magic, she is able to cast and use potions in combat.